Free Range Stories

 After a quick stop for fruit and vegetables at Harris Teeter, we head back to my condo.
 Sitting near the entrance is a young homeless man.
 A black and white Jack Russell is cuddled up next to him.

-The dog, Rasha, draws me in.
-After a few pleasantries about his dog, I settle myself on the sidewalk to continue our conversation.
+The dog draws me in.
+After a few pleasantries about his dog, Rasha, I settle myself on the sidewalk to continue our conversation.
 I offer to buy him lunch.
 He hesitates.
 “That would be very generous of you.
 I just had breakfast though.”

 He looks at me, turns his gaze to the sky, and continues, “I’m worried about the hurricane.
 It’s heading our way… I don’t think my tent will be a good place to ride out this storm.
 It’s set up in the woods near by.”